 for more information, or to contribute content related to this error.

 Went to link in the error description, but it does not seem to be related to this one (or I failed to make the connection).
-As far as I understand, f
+As far as I understand, f in data T' f a has to be a functor, so why is :kind unable to infer this, yet it has no problem with T'' (or NonEmpty)?

 I can kinda help with this.
 The issue being bumped into here is called “polymorphic kinds” or “polykinds.”
 Here’s some references on the matter:

-If you add a kind annotation to T'
+If you add a kind annotation to T':

 data T' :: (Type -> Type) -> Type -> Type